James Pike

 James Albert Pike (February 14, 1913–c.
-September 3–7, 1969) was an American Episcopal bishop, accused heretic, iconoclast, prolific writer, and one of the first mainline, charismatic religious figures to appear regularly on television.
+September 3–7, 1969) was an American Episcopal bishop, accused heretic, writer, and one of the first mainline religious figures to appear regularly on television.

 Pike's outspoken, and to some of his fellow bishops, heretical, views on many theological and social issues made him one of the most controversial public figures of his time.
-He was an early proponent of ordination of women and racial desegregation within mainline churches.
+He was an early proponent of the ordination of women and racial desegregation within mainline churches.
 The chain smoking Pike was the fifth Bishop of California and, a few years before he began to explore spiritualism and psychic phenomena in an effort to contact his deceased son, became a recovering alcoholic.

 Early life

 Pike was born in Oklahoma City on February 14, 1913 to James A. Pike and Pearl Agatha Wimsatt Pike.
 His father died when he was two and he moved to California with his mother who married California attorney Claude McFadden.
 Pike, who was Roman Catholic, graduated from Hollywood High School in 1930 and considered entering the priesthood; however, in the two years he attended Santa Clara University, a private Jesuit school, he came to consider himself an agnostic.
 Pike transferred to the University of California at Los Angeles (UCLA) for a year, then transferred again to the University of Southern California (USC), where he received his B.A. in 1934 and an LL.B. from the university's law school in 1936.
 That same year, he was admitted to the California bar.

 Pike received a Sterling Fellowship and earned a J.S.D. from Yale Law School in 1938.
 After leaving Yale, he served as a staff attorney for the New Deal-era Securities and Exchange Commission in Washington, D.C. from 1938 to 1942, in addition to lecturing on federal procedure at Catholic University of America Law School (1938–1939) and on civil procedure at George Washington University Law School (1939–1942).
 He then established the law firm of Pike and Fischer with a fellow attorney, specializing in the publication of books on federal judicial and administrative procedure.

 Pike married Jane Alvies, a lapsed Christian Scientist agnostic, in Los Angeles on August 14, 1938.
 They separated at the beginning of 1940 and were divorced in October 1941.
-On January 29, 1942, he married Esther Yanovsky whom he had met while she was attending his law class at George Washington.
+On January 29, 1942, he married Esther Yanovsky (a daughter of Russian Jewish immigrants) whom he had met while she was attending his law class at George Washington.